Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In the second-dimension, we have to add a one-dimensional pattern shown as the green squares per square that join at one unit.
+In the second dimension, we have to add two lines, shown as green squares, that join at the one unit.

 <br /><br />